Critical growth double phase problems: the local case and a Kirchhoff type case: Introduction

-where $\Omega \subset \R^N,\, N \ge 2$ is a bounded domain with Lipschitz boundary $\bdry{\Omega}$, $1 < p < q < N$, $q/p < 1 + 1/N$, $a \in L^\infty(\Omega)$ is a nonnegative and locally Lipschitz continuous function, and $f$ is a Carath\'{e}odory function on $\Omega \times \R$.
-When $f$ has subcritical growth, existence and multiplicity of solutions to this problem have been widely studied in the recent literature (cf. e.g. \cite{MR4045487,MR4347357,MR4339038,MR3730751}).
-Our goal here is to obtain nontrivial weak solutions of problem \eqref{1} when the nonlinearity $f$ has critical growth as in \eqref{eq:f} below.
-Unlike in the classical Brezis-Nirenberg problem, a threshold for compactness for the energy functional associated with problem \eqref{1} cannot be found in a closed form (see Proposition \ref{Proposition 3} below).
-Moreover, there is no closed form formula for the maximum energy on a ray starting from the origin, which makes it rather delicate to show that the mountain pass level is below the compactness threshold.
-These new difficulties that problem \eqref{1} presents are due to the inhomogeneity of the double phase operator.
+When $f$ has subcritical growth, existence and multiplicity of solutions to this problem have been widely studied in the recent literature (see, e.g., \cite{MR4045487, MR4339038,MR3730751}).
+Our goal here is to obtain nontrivial solutions of problem \eqref{1} when the nonlinearity $f$ has critical growth.

-We set problem \eqref{1} in the Musielak-Orlicz Sobolev space $W^{1,\,\A}_0(\Omega)$, where $\A(x,t) := t^p + a(x)\, t^q$ for $(x,t) \in \Omega \times [0,\infty)$ is the generalized $\Phi$-function (cf. Definition \ref{def:Phi} below).
-The critical growth for these spaces is not yet completely understood; we refer to the end of Section \ref{sec2} for some comments on the topic.
-The choice of the nonlinearity $f$ in the present paper relies on the results of Fan \cite{MR2870889}, which extend to Musielak-Orlicz Sobolev spaces the embedding results proved by Donaldson and Trudinger in \cite{MR0301500} for Orlicz Sobolev spaces, i.e., spaces related to $\Phi$-functions that are independent of $x$.
-According to those results, the Sobolev conjugate function $\A_*(x,t)$ of $\A(x,t)$ (cf. Definition \ref{criticalH} below) behaves at infinity as $t^{p^*}$ if $a(x)=0$ and as $t^{q^*}$ if $a(x)\neq0$ (see the proof of Proposition \ref{prop:subcritical}).
-This leads us to consider in problem \eqref{1} critical nonlinearities of the form
+Critical growth for such spaces was not completely understood until the very recent paper \cite{CianchiDiening}, where Cianchi and Diening generalize to Musielak-Orlicz spaces the results obtained in \cite{MR1406683} for Orlicz spaces: they prove the optimal Sobolev embedding for Musielak-Orlicz Sobolev spaces under minimal assumptions.
+For $W^{1,\,\A}_0(\Omega)$, the assumptions required on $a$ and $q/p$ are those introduced above.
+In particular, they show that the sharp Sobolev conjugate of $\A$ is equivalent to $t^{p^*}+a(x)^{q^*/q}t^{q^*}$ when $N>q$, cf. \cite[Examples 2.4 and 3.11, and Theorem 3.7]{CianchiDiening}, see also \cite[Proposition 3.4]{HoWinkert}.
+This leads us to consider critical nonlinearities of the form